 Organizations resist investing in new technology for many reasons — concerns about ROI, not wanting to disturb workflow, maintaining current processes — the list goes on.
 But in the age of digital transformation, each day of delay is a day your business is potentially falling behind the competition.
 So, it’s important to ask — what could your organization be losing as a result?
 What is the real cost of an inefficient RFP process?
 The same conversations happen when examining the RFP process.

 Organizations delay investing in new RFP software for a lot of reasons, maybe legacy systems are doing an adequate job or perhaps there’s a belief that manual RFP work and analog processes are saving the company money.
 But, when you consider the speed of technology, you may not be saving as much money as you think.
-How much are organizations losing on inefficiency?
+But, how much are organizations really losing relying on an old, inefficient RFP process?
 Let’s explore.

 Inefficiency in the workplace: The big picture

 Inefficiency is often rooted in a simple problem: employees that are poorly equipped or lacking the tools it takes to do the job.
-In fact, 75% of American workers don’t believe they have access to the latest efficiency-boosting technology.
+In fact, 75 percent of American workers don’t believe they have access to the latest efficiency-boosting technology.